diegocolero/gas/activity-checker/README.md

 All info about it can found here [Get Started](https://developers.google.com/drive/activity/v2#getting_started)

 **Important**
-First time you execute this script you need execute `setExec` function
+First time you execute this script you need execute `setExec` function for set permission to app

 ![image](https://user-images.githubusercontent.com/48905875/156349270-9d8200d8-3c42-4a8e-93cf-2921fb1016fb.png)